Take part in an iftar

 A significant part of Ramadan is the daily fast, with followers abstaining from all food and beverage during daylight hours.
-The meal to break the daily fast, the start of Iftar is signalled once the sun has completely set.
-The majority of popular restaurants in Dubai offer special Ramadan menus during the holy month.
+The start of iftar, the meal that marks the end of the fast, is signalled once the sun has set.
+Many of Dubai's restaurants will offer online Ramadan menus during the holy month, highlighting traditional dishes that are deeply nourishing.

 Share a Ramadan greeting

 Guidelines for dressing in public areas are well established.
-Try to be especially considerate during Ramadan, and cover your shoulders and knees in loose-fitting clothing.
+Try to be especially considerate and respectful during Ramadan, and cover your shoulders and knees in loose-fitting clothing.
 For visitors, Ramadan is an ideal time to immerse yourself in the region’s rich culture.
-Plan a trip to the Dubai souks and markets to pick up local attire, including embroidered abayas and hand-tailored kandooras.
+Explore Dubai's many e-commerce platforms or boutique websites to get yourself some local attire, including embroidered abayas and hand-tailored kanduras.

 A pillar of Ramadan is practising acts of kindness and grace.
-Join in and contribute towards the many fundraising and charitable events that are organised during the month.
+Join in and contribute towards fundraisers and charities throughout the month.
 Many stores and restaurants offer the opportunity to add a small amount to your receipt, with all proceeds going directly to a government-approved and licensed charity.

 Learn about local culture